gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

 In auto enable mode, the stepper is enabled before stepping and disabled afterwards.
 The delay from stepper enabled till first step and from last step to stepper disabled can be separately adjusted.

-The delay from enable to first step is done in ticks and as such is limited to MAX_ON_DELAY_TICKS, which translates approximately to 120ms for esp32 and 60ms for avr at 16 MHz).
-The delay till disable is done in period interrupt/task with 4 or 10 ms repetition rate and as such is with several ms jitter.
+setDelayToEnable() sets the delay from enable to first step.
+Return values:
+  - DelayResultCode::OK:       Delay accepted
+  - DelayResultCode::TOO_LOW:  Delay is 0 (minimum is 1µs)
+  - DelayResultCode::TOO_HIGH: Delay exceeds MAX_ON_DELAY_TICKS
+                               (~120ms ESP32, ~60ms AVR @ 16MHz)

+setDelayToDisable() sets the delay from last step to disable.
+This is executed in the periodic stepper task (~4-10ms rate) and thus has several ms of jitter.
 ```cpp
   void setAutoEnable(bool auto_enable);
   DelayResultCode setDelayToEnable(uint32_t delay_us);